PatzCM/So_Long_42/README.md

 In addition to the base functionality, the project includes several bonus features that enhance the gameplay experience:

-1. **🌍 Multiple Levels**: The game includes multiple levels of increasing difficulty.
+1. **🌍 Multiple Levels**: The game includes multiple levels of increasing difficulty and accepts your own map input as long as it is valid.
 2. **🎨 Enhanced Graphics**: Improved graphical assets to make the game more visually appealing.
-3. **🔊 Sound Effects**: Added sound effects for player actions and game events.
-4. **🤖 Enemy AI**: Introduced basic enemy AI that adds an extra layer of challenge.
-5. **⚡ Power-ups**: Implemented various power-ups that provide temporary boosts to the player.

 These bonus features represent the final work and showcase the advanced capabilities and creativity applied in this project.